Aman-Dhyani/multiple-teams-bot-template/README.md

-# 🚀 Set Up Your Teams App as a Bot Backend Free – No Azure Functions Needed (6 Simple Steps)
+# 🚀 Set Up Your Teams App as a Bot Backend – Without using Azure Functions (6 Simple Steps)

 ## Step 1 :-
 Having app in MS-teams.